We care, and it shows!

-Hey, everybody, it’s Chris Denmon, a civil trial lawyer and partner at Denmon Pearlman, and I want to talk to you about the mediation process in your personal injury case.
+Hey, everybody, it’s Chris Denmon, a civil trial lawyer and partner at Denmon Pearlman, and I want to talk to you about “How The Personal Injury Mediation Process Works” in your personal injury cases.

-So, if you’re watching this video right now or reading this transcript, it’s because we’ve filed a lawsuit in your case.
+So, if you’re watching this video right now or reading this transcript, it’s because we’ve filed a personal injury lawsuit in your personal injury case.

 We probably have gone through depositions where you’ve had an opportunity to sit down and answer questions for the insurance (company’s) attorney — and now we are preparing to go through the mediation process [or a formal settlement conference] to see if we can get your case resolved.